Ab Garm, South Khorasan

-Ab Garm (ابگرم, also Romanized as Āb Garm, Āb-e Garm, Ābgarm, and Āb-i-Garm) is a village in Gazik Rural District, Gazik District, Darmian County, South Khorasan Province, Iran.
-At the 2006 census, its population was 284, in 62 families.
+Ab Garm (ابگرم) (Note: Also romanized as Āb Garm, Āb-e Garm, Ābgarm, and Āb-i-Garm) is a village in Gazik Rural District of Gazik District in Darmian County, South Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 284 in 62 households.
+The following census in 2011 counted 334 people in 86 households.
+The 2016 census measured the population of the village as 418 people in 89 households.